nuthanc/faang/README.md

 # Interview Preparation for FAANG(Facebook, Apple, Amazon, Netflix and Google)

+* Software first tech company
 * First Gut check Interview(15-30 minutes)
   * Work history
+  * Why do u want in this company?
   * How long do u code?
 Ans: As long as I can
   * Deep passion
 * Second is Technical Phone Screen Interview for a technical problem(1 hour)